knowm/memristor-discovery/src/main/resources/help/ShelfLife.md

 ## Experiment Consol

-The experiment consol will update to mirror the data being placed in the 'info' file.
+The experiment console will update to mirror the data being placed in the 'info' file.